 Criminal Record Screening

-The Council of the College of Physicians and Surgeons of Nova Scotia requires all applicants for initial registration and licensure in Nova Scotia to undergo criminal record screening within six months prior to the date a licence is issued.
-Criminal Record screening is required for all countries in which the applicant has lived for more than three months since reaching the age of majority.
+All applicants for initial registration and licensure in Nova Scotia must undergo criminal record screening within six months prior to the date a licence is issued.
+Criminal record screening is required for all countries in which the applicant has lived for more than three months since reaching the age of majority.

 Persons who have resided in Canada for more than three months after the age of majority applying for initial registration in Nova Scotia, regardless of class of registration/licence, are required to provide an Enhanced Canadian (Police Information Portal) Criminal Record Check to the College.

 The Enhanced Canadian Criminal Record Check must be prepared by CSI Background Screening2 and must be provided directly to the College by that organization.

 Applicants must obtain an international criminal record check from each country/state in which they have lived for at least three months in the last 10 years immediately prior to the application for licensure.

 International criminal record checks must be prepared by CSI Background Screening2 and must be provided directly to the College by that organization.

 If the applicant has been deemed admissible to Canada by Immigration, Refugees and Citizenship Canada (IRCC), the College will only request an Enhanced Canadian Criminal Record Check.
 If, however, the applicant has returned to another jurisdiction for a minimum of three months since the IRCC vetting process was completed, a background check will be requested for that jurisdiction.

 Criminal record checks must be requested under the applicant’s current and previous names and must be received by the College no more than six months prior to the date registration/licence is issued.